Chris Johnson (running back): Professional career

-2008 NFL Draft
+Pre-draft

-Prior to the NFL Scouting Combine, Johnson was projected as a second- to third-round draft pick in the 2008 NFL Draft.
+Prior to the NFL Scouting Combine, Johnson was projected as a second- to third-round draft pick in the 2008 NFL draft.
 However, at the combine he registered a time of 4.24 seconds and tied the all-time mark set by Rondel Menendez, a wide receiver from Eastern Kentucky, in 1999—the first year the combine used electronic timers (his record was later broken by John Ross in 2017 with a time of 4.22).
 Johnson was also fifth highest among running backs in the vertical jump with a 35-inch jump.
 His 10-foot, 10-inch broad jump was third best among the running backs.